Lozada98/Lozada98/README.md

 # Hello, my name is Miguel Lozada 👋

-### Freelancer and a student in Backend and Cybersecurity programming.
+### Freelancer and Student of Software Engineering, Backend Programming and Cybersecurity.

-I'm someone who seeks solutions to complex problems through research and analysis.
+  I am someone who seeks solutions to complex problems through research and analysis.
 I enjoy learning and taking on personal challenges.
-Currently, I'm starting my career in Backend Programming and Cybersecurity, in a self-taught manner, and with university fundamentals.
-Focusing on the Python programming language and using frameworks like FastAPI.
+I am currently starting my career in Backend Programming studying software engineering, and the basic fundamentals of cybersecurity in a self-taught way.
+Acting in the Python programming language and using frameworks such as FastAPI.

 ## Technologies:
 [![Python](https://img.shields.io/badge/Python-yellow?style=for-the-badge&logo=python&logoColor=white&labelColor=101010)]()